opronningen/53230A-Toolkit/README.md

 ## Query \<statement\>
 \<statement\> - Query to send to the counter, e.g. ":SAMPle:COUNt?".
 Sends the query to the counter, and reads the response.

+### "Setup":
+Edit file "Ag53230A.ini" in the same directory as the utilities, set ipaddress of the counter and default timeout